Discworld / The Last Continent

 "Any wizard on finding a door with a sign on it saying 'Do not open this door.
 Really.
 We mean this.
 Opening this door will cause the end of the universe' would automatically open the door, just to see what all the fuss was about."

-- Subverted in that they actually manage to resist this time.
-Their Housekeeper, on the other hand...
+- Subverted in that they actually manage to resist this time, at least for a while.
+Their housekeeper, on the other hand...

 - Fountain of Youth/Rapid Aging: When the wizards arrive at pre-XXXX, the ambient magic starts playing havoc on their temporal glands.
 The result is while the senior faculty become toddlers and tweens, and Mrs. Whitlow returning to her prime, Ponder Stibbons turns into an old man.